lhandal/tinder-bot/README.md

 * Accept all notifications and dismiss pop-ups
 * Swipe right or left 100% of the times

-We decided to add a deep learning model to predict the probability of likelyhood of a given user.
-The model we used is a Convolutional Neural Network trained from scratch with more than 10,000 images scraped from Tinder.
+I decided to add a deep learning model to predict the probability of likelyhood of a given user.
+The model I used is a Convolutional Neural Network trained from scratch with more than 10,000 images scraped from Tinder.
 The model consists of 5 convolutional layers and 3 dense layers.

 This yielded a total of around 1,000,000 trainable parameters for 300x300 grayscale images and took about 6 hours to train 20 epochs with a batches of 50.